mystroken/g/ANIMATION.md

 # G:  Animations

-Animate is a JavaScript animation library focusing on performance and authoring flexibility.
+Animate is a JavaScript animation library focusing on performance.

 ## Getting started